The Best Pie Shops in San Diego

 How to order: Walk in or call 619-370-8085 for takeout orders.

 San Diego native Elizabeth Harris’ love for all things sweet shows up in her pie creations.
-Some choices include apple crumble, Mississippi mud pie, chocolate cookie dough, pecan, pumpkin, and cherry lattice pies.
+Choices include apple crumble, Mississippi mud pie, chocolate cookie dough, pecan, pumpkin, and cherry lattice pies.
 There’s also a take-and-bake option of savory selections to enjoy later, including meatball pie, breakfast pie, and a Thanksgiving pot pie.
 Menu selections change daily so call ahead.

 How to order: Walk in or call 619-641-0081 for takeout orders.